Gaza Protests (UC Davis & UC Berkeley)

 UC Davis Gaza Protester.

-For more than a month now, people have been protesting the war in Gaza, with most of these protests have been on university campuses.
+For more than a month now, people have been protesting the war in Gaza, with most of these protests having been on university campuses.
 I have had the opportunity to photograph these protests on two University of California campuses -- Davis and Berkeley.

 While I am a staunch supporter of the First Amendment, many of these folks have taken it way beyond what is protected speech.
 Assault, battery, trespassing, burglary, vandalism, violating campus policies (disrupting graduations, disrupting classes, disrupting exam weeks, blocking bus stops, illegal camping, etc.) have crossed the line from protected speech to criminal activity.